gotvinne/Light-weight-MPC/README.md

 Operating system: Linux, MacOS, Windows

 #### Master student:
-- Geir Ola Tvinnereim gotvinne@stud.ntnu.no
+- Geir Ola Tvinnereim

 #### Supervisors:
-- Prof. Lars Struen Imsland (ITK) lars.imsland@ntnu.no
+- Prof. Lars Struen Imsland (ITK)
-- Dr. Gisle Otto Eikrem (Equinor) gise@equinor.com
+- Dr. Gisle Otto Eikrem (Equinor)

+### Purpose:
+The purpose of the software is to shine light on Model Predictive Controllers

+- Student projects
+- Industrial use
+- Academic framework for assessing an MPC

 ## backend
 - C/C++ and Python module for simulating an MPC controller on an FSRM